swch/strivve-docs-nextjs/src/pages/resources/progress-polling/index.md

 ---- | ------------
-type | the type of message - tfa or initial\_account\_link or others job\_id | the job\_id for this message channel, this is important to know which merchant is requesting message | detailed status information about this request, it includes the same properties as a standard status message (percent_complete, status, and a status_message) -- the status_message should be shown to the users to indicate the status of each job envelope\_id | a guid which must be included in the response account\_link | a list of proprerties that need to be collected from the client -- note that some properties are marked as secret and should be obscured when entered
+type | the type of message - tfa or initial\_account\_link or others job\_id | the job\_id for this message channel, this is important to know which merchant is requesting message | detailed status information about this request, it includes the same properties as a standard status message (percent_complete, auth_percent_complete, status, and a status_message) -- the status_message should be shown to the users to indicate the status of each job.  percent_complete is the percent complete of the entire card placement, auth_percent_complete is the percent complete of just the account_link phase of the card placement. envelope\_id | a guid which must be included in the response account\_link | a list of proprerties that need to be collected from the client -- note that some properties are marked as secret and should be obscured when entered